springernature/vpat/nature-oscar.md

 # <a name="document-top"></a> nature.com (mosaic - journals)<br>Voluntary Product Accessibility Template&reg; (VPAT&trade;)

-The data below is valid on the date provided: 26th July 2017.
+The data below is valid on the date provided: 23rd October 2017.

 The features and explanations provided below are subject to change and updating at Nature Publishing Group’s discretion.